I have a direct approach to life as well as counseling.

 Bring in your personalized jigsaw puzzle and we will begin the process.

-Dexter, our Golden Retriever therapy dog, is a vital part of our family.
-He continuallydemonstrates his innate ability to read human emotions, and his sweet loving disposition offers everyone compassion, unconditional love, and acceptance.
+Ivy and Skye are Golden Retrievers and quickly shaping up to fill the shoes of our beloved Dexter.
+They already demonstrates her innate ability to read human emotions, and her sweet loving disposition offers everyone compassion, unconditional love, and acceptance.

-Dexter has proven many times the positive impact animals have on humans, and he has become part of many families.
-Whether allowing a child to hug and kiss on him, rolling over on his back for his stomach to be scratched, or inviting himself up on the couch to join someone who is upset, Dexter makes many tough moments feel so much better.
+As Dexter did, Ivy and Skye are proving the positive impact animals have on humans, and they have already become part of many families.
+Whether allowing a child to hug and kiss on them, rolling over on their backs for a tummy rub, or requesting through their big puppy eyes to snuggle up on the couch with someone who is upset, Ivy and Skye are making many tough moments feel so much better.

 Woody, a 47-pound Sulcata Tortoise, has been part of our family since 2015.
 Offering many kids and adults firsthand experience with such a unique animal, Woody gained his uniqueness and quirkiness from his adoptive dad, Jon Schambacher, a “Keller kid”.